m-mdy-m/algorithms-data-structures/6.Basic-Sorting/Selection/README.md

 ## Introduction:

-I can provide a more detailed and professional explanation of selection sort:

-**Selection Sort**

 Selection sort is a sorting algorithm that categorizes as an in-place comparison sort.
 This means it operates directly on the data it receives (in-place) and determines the order through comparisons between elements (comparison sort).
 While it has a time complexity of O(n^2), making it less efficient for massive datasets, selection sort offers advantages in specific scenarios due to its simplicity.

 **Conceptual Breakdown:**